 Disturbance by drones can seriously disturb wildlife and other visitors quiet enjoyment of the countryside.

 If you are flying a drone, you must comply with the Civil Aviation Authority’s guidance including the Drone Code.
-You must also take extra care to avoid disturbing wildlife, which may be an offence, by complying with the Scottish Government’s good practice advice on this issue.
+You must also take extra care to avoid disturbing wildlife, which may be an offence.
 If in doubt, ask the site manager or email [email protected] before visiting.